Cinema

 CINE 347 Signs of Aliens: Semiotics of Film and Popular Culture (Units: 3)

-Prerequisites: Restricted to upper-division Cinema majors and minors; CINE 200*, CINE 211*, and CINE 212* or equivalents with grades of C or better; or consent of the instructor.
+Prerequisites: Restricted to upper-division Cinema majors and minors; CINE 200*; and either CINE 211* or CINE 212*; or equivalents with grades of C or better; or permission of the instructor.

 Course Attributes: